 (4) The protection given by subsection (3) applies even though the thing done as described in that subsection may have been capable of being done whether or not this Act has been enacted.

-(5) Despite subsection (3), the State is not relieved of any liability that it might have for the Registrar having done anything as described in that subsection.
+(5) Despite subsection (3), the State is not relieved of any liability that it might have for the Building Commissioner having done anything as described in that subsection.

+[Section 54 amended by No. 16 of 2011 s.
+128(6).]

 55. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.